Reckadon/Reckadon/README.md

 - Done some Freelancing work too on <a target="blank" href='https://www.fiverr.com/reckadon?public_mode=true'>Fiverr</a>!
 - Currently learning and practicing [Svelte](https://svelte.dev/) and [Astro](https://astro.build/) 🚀🤖👨‍💻!
 - Interested in **Machine Learning Applications in the development world!**
-- Sophomore at Indian Institute of Technology, Gandhinagar 👨‍🎓
+- Sophomore at Indian Institute of Technology, Gandhinagar in the department of Computer Science and Engineering 👨‍💻👨‍🎓